 Services Rate 1-5 Features Rate 1-5

-Current news/s Low cost- pennies/minut e
+Current news/sp oorts Low cost-

+Banking service S pennies/minut

-Banking services Encyclopedia On-line shopping No monthly subscription fees or minimums
+Encyclopedia No monthly su fees or minimu

+On-line shoppin ng Local phone access

-Advice from computer expe Fast and easy understand an to learn,
+Advice from computer exper ts Fast and easy to learn, understand and use

-Airline reservat ions English langua
+Airline reservation ons English langua ige

-On-line commu command structure Billable to credit card
+On-line commu nications command stru icture

+with other PC ov Billable to cred dit card

 THANK YOU.
-Pl can contact you have any quest u if you qualify e following inform of for the free offer nation, so we r or if we
+Please print the following information, so we can contact you if you qualify for the free offer or if we have any questions.

-Your Name 741 PROFILE I
+Your Name

-Address HOAT THEF Apt l.
-No.

-City/State/Zip more with man I del la book as we K

-()
+Address

+City/State/Zip

+Phone

-Suite 1900, Dept. 8800, Chicago, Illinois 60611.
+See if you qualify for a free offer on this new service.
+Complete and mail survey today to...On-Line Service Survey.
+Attention: Steve Elliott, 625 N. Michigan Ave., Suite 1900, Dept. 8800, Chicago, Illinois 60611.

-RM-LB

-Toll Free Order Line

-1-800-387-3208 PROLINE

-SERIOUS SOFTWARE
+1-800-387-3 SERIOUS SOFTWARE